joeduffy/slice.net/README.md

     void HandleRequest(Slice<byte> payload)
     {
         // The meat goes here.
-This is the (preferred) / advertised API.
+        // This is the (preferred) / advertised API, because it's safe.
     }